ggegoge/parsing_expressions/README.md

 # Expression parser
-A simple C programme that parses and evaluates mathematical expressions.
+A simple C program that parses and evaluates mathematical expressions.

 ### what